 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

-(d) New standards and interpretations not yet adopted
+(d) New standards

-New standards and amendments to standards and interpretations which are not yet effective for the year ended December 31, 2022, have been applied in preparing these financial statements.
-In particular, the Plan reviewed the following amended standard:
+The following amendments to existing IFRS® Accounting Standards are not yet effective for the year ended December 31, 2024.
+In particular, the Plan reviewed the following amended standards: